-As a business owner, there’s a lot of things on your plate.
-You have to worry about hitting quarterly goals, boosting revenue, and somehow balance it with your personal life.
+As a business owner, there are a lot of things on your plate.
+You have to worry about hitting quarterly goals, boosting revenue, and somehow balancing it with your personal life.

 With so much going on, it’s tough to think about the next 30-40 years when you’re just trying to get through the next five years with maximum growth.

 Some things to Think About